overlay-market/v1-shiva/README.md

 ## Overview

 The `Shiva` contract is designed for interacting with the OverlayV1 protocol.
 It provides a streamlined way to build, unwind, and manage positions in OverlayV1 markets.
-It also integrates staking mechanisms through the BerachainRewardsVault, enabling users to stake their collateral to earn rewards.
+It also integrates staking mechanisms through the RewardsVault, enabling users to stake their collateral to earn rewards.

 This contract is: